SQLite

 Text(

-'Tap the + button to add one'
+'Tap the + button to add one',

 style: TextStyle(color: Colors.grey.shade400),